DagoDragony/itwiki/dic/index.md

 NAT (Network Address Translation) -
 Subnet mask - show how many addresses are possible in local network DHCP(Dynamic Host Configuration Protocol) - protocol that provides quick, automatic and central managment for the distribution of IP addresses within a network
+ICMP packets (Internet Control Message Protocol) - not for data, but for routers to exchange information about internet.
+Ping uses this protocol